wjschne/wjschne.github.io/tutorials/Regression/regression.html.md

 What is the working directory?
 Is the folder on your machine that R thinks it should look first if it needs to find files or save files.
-If you are every curious about which directory is the working directory, you can use the `getwd` function:
+If you are ever curious about which directory is the working directory, you can see the current working directory with the `getwd` function: